salmiakk/TAU-pjatk/3/scenario1/README.md

-Let's see if automated tests work.
+Let's see if automated tests work - again